lcbcFoo/Extreme-Terminal-Adventure/README.md

 -------------------------------------------------------------------------------------------------

+You must have ncurses library installed to play the game.
+You can find more information about this library here: http://www.gnu.org/software/ncurses/

 "main.c" is the code which should be compiled in order to get the game executable.

 "combat.c", "command.c" and "init.c" contain the functions described at "combat.h", "command.h" and "init.h"